wso2-extensions/esb-connector-cmis/docs/workingWithObjectInCMIS.md

 ```

 **Properties**
-* cmisSuccinct: Whether the property presentation must be succinct or not set.
+* cmisSuccinct: Whether the property presentation should be briefly described in the list of properties returned.
-* cmisFilter: Name of the filter is a list of property query names which allows the caller to specify a subset of properties for objects.
+* cmisFilter: A list of property query names that specify a subset of properties that you want to retrieve.

 **Sample request**
 Following is a sample REST request that can be handled by the getProperties operation.